A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Conclusion

 \section{Conclusion}

 We presented a compact quantum encoding of TSP tours based on a time-register representation.
-The route register encodes candidate routes directly, the validity oracle isolates valid Hamiltonian cycles, and the cost oracle attaches the objective function as a coherent phase.
-The implementation uses $\Order{n\log_2(n)}$ qubits and requires $\Order{n^3\log_2(n)}$ CX gates and $\Order{n^3(\log_2(n)+\log_2(1/\epsilon))}$ T gates.
-Since gates acting on disjoint time steps can be executed in parallel, the circuit has depth $\Order{n^2\log_2(n)}$ in CX gates and $\Order{n^2(\log_2(n)+\log_2(1/\epsilon))}$ in T gates.
+The route register encodes candidate orderings directly, the validity oracle enforces both the permutation constraint and the availability of every directed edge used by the route, and the cost oracle attaches the objective function as a coherent phase only on the valid subspace.